OXFORD PUNTING

 7. Aluminium collects much less water on its surface which means punt punter and passengers all stay drier.

-8. Aluminium can feel cold.
+8. Aluminium can sometimes feel cold.

 9. Aluminium makes more noise.